flopezag/tutorials.secured-OrionLD/docs/index.md

 ### List Users within an Organization

-Listing users within an organization is an `owner` or super-admin permission requiring the `X-Auth-token` Listing users can be done by making a GET request to the `/v1/organizations/{{organization-id}}/users` endpoint.
+Listing users within an organization is an `owner` or super-admin permission requiring the `X-Auth-Token` Listing users can be done by making a GET request to the `/v1/organizations/{{organization-id}}/users` endpoint.

 #### :seven: Request